-The ability to operate and maintain the HVAC system is important and this result is in line with investigations of indoor heat deaths in Maricopa County, Arizona (MCDPH 2019).
+When reviewing variable contributions, we find that the ability to operate and maintain the HVAC system is highly important and this result is in line with investigations of indoor heat deaths in Maricopa County, Arizona (MCDPH 2019).
 This confirms that the presence of HVAC systems is not sufficient to protect against temperature-related health hazards.
 The HVAC must work, and the building occupant should be able to afford to run and maintain it.
 These two variables are both descriptors of energy insecurity, a term describing the inability to meet basic household energy needs (Hernández 2016).
-Energy insecure households often make necessary choices such as payday lending, risky heating behaviorsburning trash, and forgoing other needs like nutritious food and healthcare that lead to adverse mental and physical health outcomes, including temperature-related illness (Graff and Carley 2020).
+Energy insecure households often make hazardous choices out of necessity such as payday lending, burning trash as an alternate heat source, and forgoing other basic needs like nutritious food and healthcare that lead to adverse mental and physical health outcomes, including temperature-related illness (Graff and Carley 2020).
 Accurately identifying energy insecure households is challenging, due to the lack of a single, uniform index (Harker Steele and Bergstrom 2021).
 A recent citywide survey to measure to energy insecurity in New York City relied on ten indicators related to energy insecurity (Siegel et al. 2024).

 Inclusion of variables related to energy insecurity and a handful of other building characteristics like infiltration rate resulted in significant performance improvement compared to a model with only demographic variables.
 This indicates the interaction of vulnerability (mostly captured in demographic variables) and exposure (mostly captured in detailed building variables) in the risk of temperature-related health hazards.
 While demographic information about households is generally available, our findings suggest value in collecting detailed data on energy insecurity.
 Our results can also be used to design more effective interventions to combat extreme-temperature related health hazards.
 Interventions that only provide HVAC units, such as a $10 million program launched by the Canadian province of British Columbia to install 8,000 portable AC units in vulnerable households over the next 3 years (Ministry of Health 2023), could be limited in their effectiveness if they also do not provide a plan for system maintenance (e.g., fix or replace when broken) and support for its operation (e.g. financial help to pay utility bills).

 The main limitation of this study originates from RECS as the primary data source.
 While RECS uniquely provides detailed information about the household’s demographic and building characteristics, the survey responses are ultimately self-reported by a single resident of the household.
 The survey is representative of the household to the extent that the respondent’s answers are representative of the household.
 The survey therefore is unable to resolve heterogeneity among individuals living in the same household, which may be more important for individuals living together as roommates versus a family (Harker Steele and Bergstrom 2021).
-While survey respondents may be knowledgeable of their own demographic information, they may be less knowledgeable about the building, particularly building attributes that are not easy to see, such as insulation level and infiltration or highly technical information like HVAC system.
+While survey respondents may be knowledgeable of their own demographic information, they may be less knowledgeable about the building, particularly building attributes that are not easy to see, such as insulation level and infiltration or highly technical information like HVAC system type.
 While further research is needed to validate RECS survey responses with on-site investigation or documentation, we do know that building owners often lack awareness and knowledge to maintain their home (Kangwa and Olubodun 2003).
 The data produced from each RECS iteration represents a single cross-section, which prohibits longitudinal analysis.
 RECS excludes vacant, seasonal or vacation homes, and group quarters such as prisons, military barracks, dormitories, and nursing homes.
 The exclusion of nursing homes is particularly relevant because they generally house a population with higher vulnerability, i.e. the elderly.

-This means that may not be accurately reported.
-Further research validating RECS survey responses with on-site investigation or documentation can help clarify this gap.

 Conclusions